energietransitie/needforheat-hardware-repository-template/README.md

 #  Generic hardware repository template
 This is a template repository for hardware designs published by the Research Group Energy Transiton at Windesheim University of Applied Sciences.
-Replace items in this template with text appropriate for your repoo.
+Replace items in this template with text appropriate for your repo.
 In this seciton, also include a photo of the produced PCB and (if available) enclosure that you designed, showing that this repo can be used to fabricate this hardware.

 <img src="./images/pcb.jpg" width="600"  />